Honda 1300: Legacy

-The H1300 provided the shock needed to change Honda's operating structure.
+The experience of developing and producing the 1300 provided the shock needed to change Honda's operating structure.
 Under the new system, Honda introduced the water-cooled Life and Civic models as its new mini automobile and small passenger cars.
 The Civic, which was equipped with a CVCC engine in full compliance with the Japanese government's Air Pollution Control Act, drew the world's attention to Honda's engineering approach.

-Those involved in the H1300 project agreed unanimously.
-The pain indeed contributed much to the development of Honda's subsequent, successful future automobile models.
+Those involved in the 1300 project agreed unanimously: the pain they endured in completing it contributed much to the development of Honda's subsequent successful automobile models.

 Honda 145

-In 1972, the 1300 was succeeded by the technically interesting Honda 145, again offered as a sedan or a coupé.
-The 145's body was little changed from the 1300, but it was powered now by a water-cooled 1,433 cc engine with fuel injection instead of carburetors, the inspiration for the car's name.
-The market was not impressed by the 145: only 9,736 were produced as the model quickly found itself overshadowed by Honda's new Civic, and the 145 ended production in October 1974.

-A coupé would not be produced again by Honda until 1978, when the Prelude was introduced.
+In October 1972, the 1300 was facelifted again and also rebranded as Honda 145, again offered as a sedan or a coupé.
+The 145's body was little changed from the 1300, but it was powered by a SOHC water-cooled 1,433 cc EB5 engine with carburetor (80 PS) or fuel injection (90 PS, coupé only).
+The engine is mated to a 4-speed manual transmission and a 2-speed Hondamatic semi-automatic transmission.
+The car's engine displacement was the inspiration for its name.
+The market was not impressed by the 145; only 9,736 were produced, and the model was quickly overshadowed by the introduction of Honda's own Civic 4 months earlier.
+The 145 ended production in October 1974 and the sedan was succeeded by Accord.
+After the 145, Honda did not produce a coupé again until 1978, when the Prelude was introduced.